Bone and muscle aches

 If you need to cough or sneeze, do so into your elbow or use a disposable handkerchief.
 This will prevent droplets on your hands.
 Take care that you do not cough or sneeze onto others.

 Limit close contact with other people, such as handshakes and hugs.
-Find other means that do not involve touch to greet people.

 Avoid interacting with people who have flu symptoms.

 Common surface areas should be cleaned more often, and/or disinfect your hands after cleaning surfaces such as: